 The best way to find out what is the possible body that an API will need is to do the following steps:

-1. In the browser (in MK.IO) where you will perform the action that you will do later via API, open the network tab of development tools as described in this KB: HAR file generation (mediakind.com)
+(in MK.IO) where you will perform the action that you will do later via API, open the network tab of development tools as described in this KB: HAR file generation (mediakind.com)

 2. Once the network tab is open you can see all the activity that happens behind the scenes when you create a storage account or you migrate an asset, create live event, etc.